-The network powers a full suite of intelligent applications to provide end-to-end visibility, planning, execution and optimization.
+The network powers a full suite of intelligent applications to provide end-to-end visibility, sales, and operations planning (S&OP), execution and optimization.
 Data from different ecosystems is leveraged to improve performance of functional activities like demand and supply planning, procurement or logistics.
 Perhaps more importantly, it also allows for a new class of advanced cross-functional analytics to understand complex relationships such as the impact of logistics delays on business plans or production yield variances on the ability to meet service commitments.
 As multi-enterprise applications, these also enable collaboration between trading partners and orchestrate activities across multiple tiers in the supply chain.
 This provides shared value among parties, strengthening relationships and leading to better business outcomes.

 The Key is to Get Started